closeio/voicecom/README.md

 - **Menu bar app** -- lives in your menu bar, works system-wide with no dock icon
 - **Two input modes** -- toggle recording (press to start, press to stop) or push-to-talk (hold to record, release to transcribe)
-- **whisper.cpp transcription** -- on-device inference via GGML with CPU + Accelerate and optional CoreML encoder for ANE acceleration
+- **Hardware-accelerated transcription** -- on-device whisper.cpp inference with Metal GPU acceleration, CPU + Accelerate, and optional CoreML encoder for ANE
 - **Multiple model sizes** -- from tiny to large-v3, downloaded automatically on first use
+- **Language selection** -- choose a transcription language or use auto-detect with multilingual models
-- **Automatic text insertion** -- transcribed text is pasted directly into the frontmost app
+- **Automatic text insertion** -- transcribed text is pasted directly into the frontmost app (full clipboard save/restore)
 - **Configurable hotkeys** -- set your own keyboard shortcuts for toggle and push-to-talk
+- **Recording safety** -- automatic stop after 5 minutes to prevent runaway recordings
 - **Fully offline** -- models run locally, no network required after initial download

 ## Screenshots